 - Mix it up.
 Alternate moderate- and vigorous-intensity activities throughout the week.
 For example, walk briskly for 30 minutes three times a week and jog at a higher intensity on the two other days.

 - Schedule it.
 Set aside specific days and times for exercise, making it just as much a regular part of your schedule as everything else.

 - Be creative.
 A pair of athletic shoes and a little motivation are all you need to live a more active, healthier life.
 Use the BeFitNYC search engine to find out what activities are available to you.

 - Make it a family affair.
 Take your spouse, your children, or a friend with you during exercise to add some fun to your routine.
 This is also a good way to encourage your kids to be physically active and get them committed early to a lifetime of health.
-You can use the BeFitNYC Facebook app to easily connect with friends and family for fitness.

 How to Sustain and Adhere to a Healthy Diet